UCD-pbio-rclub/Rclub-rethinking_Stacey.Harmer/Assignment_2016_02-18/2016-02-22-assignment_slh.md

 So I guess that likelihood that the next birth will be twins would be:
 .66 * .2 =  13% likelihood  (that result seems wrong to me)
+.33 * .1  =  3% likelihood if mom was species A.

+So overall likelihood is 16%.